crash-horror/GeeMeter-Extra/README.md

 	If the server is not starting/restarting:
 	Open windows task manager and kill the process 'pythonw.exe'.
-	The reason is that the server may not have terminated properly, which is fairly rare.
+	The reason is that the server may not have terminated properly.